NTifyApp/NTify/README.md

 ### Prerequisites:

-- VLC Media Player version 3.0.20 (Stable versions)
+- <a href="https://www.videolan.org/">VLC</a> Media Player 3
-- Java 8 151 (Click ok on the dialog)
+- Java 8 (Build 151 and higher)

 ### ***!!
 Important !!***
-- VLC needs to be the same architecture as the java version e.g. **x64** or **x86**
+- Match VLC's architecture (x64 or x86) to your Java version.

 ### Install instructions

-1. Download the nightly version under the Actions tab
+1. Download the latest version under the Actions or Releases tab Run SpotifyXP.jar, then review the T&Cs.
-2. Double click **SpotifyXP.jar** or run this in the directory where **SpotifyXP.jar** is downloaded: <pre>java -jar SpotifyXP.jar</pre>

 ## Usage

-Follow the instructions under the header **Getting Started**.
-Then, select one of the options under the header **New Login Methods**.
+See **New Login Methods*.

-Then, enjoy the music.
+Then, enjoy your legally streamed music.

 ## New login methods
-1. Zeroconf: open a modern Spotify client and select SpotifyXP under devices and SpotifyXP should authenticate with Spotify. **Works only with Spotify Premium account**.
+1. Zeroconf: In a modern Spotify client, choose SpotifyXP under devices to authenticate (**Requires Spotify Premium**).
-2. OAuth: in the default browser's window which will open automatically, login with your credentials on Spotify website.
-Then confirm connecting SpotifyXP to your Spotify account and close the browser. **You need to have a modern browser that supports HTML5**.
+2. OAuth: Log into Spotify in the auto-opened browser window, confirm SpotifyXP connection, then close it. (needs a HTML5 supported browser)

 ## Compiling

-1. Git clone with '--recursive'
-2. Run the init.py
-3. Run the build.py
-4. Executable is target/SpotifyXP.jar

-## Contributing

-Just make your desired changes and open a pull request

-### Creating A Pull Request

-1. Fork the Project
-2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-3. Push to the Branch (`git push origin main`)
-4. Open a Pull Request
+Clone repo with '--recursive', run init.py, build.py, find executable at target/SpotifyXP.jar.

 ## License